sorenjakobsen/macss/README.md

 ## Tips

-* To avoid glitchy sound on Windows one can start the server within the command prompt (cmd.exe) with the command "start /HIGH csound -m 0 -d D:\repos\macss\macss.csd" (which could be put inside a clickable .bat file).
+* To avoid glitchy sound on Windows one can start the server within the command prompt (cmd.exe) with the command "start /HIGH csound -m 0 -d macss.csd" (which could be put inside a clickable .bat file).
 * The server uses the impulse response audio file "ir.wav" to provide a small amount of convolution reverb to all sounds - the file may be replaced with other impulse reponse files.

 ## More information